Enhancing Layer Attention Efficiency through Pruning Redundant Retrievals: Method

-Unlike other distributions such as the Gamma distribution, the Beta distribution's CDF is strictly defined within the \([0, 1]\) interval for both its input and output.
-This makes it especially suitable for transforming normalized KL divergence values, which also lie within \([0, 1]\).
-By applying this transformation and tuning the shape parameters \(\alpha\) and \(\beta\), we can effectively spread out tightly clustered values, enabling more stable and robust pruning decisions across different training stages.
+The CDF of the Beta distribution is defined as The CDF of the Beta distribution, unlike that of distributions such as the Gamma distribution, is confined to $[0,1]$, which makes it suitable for mapping the normalized KL divergence.
+By tuning its shape parameters $\alpha$ and $\beta$, clustered values are dispersed, leading to more stable and robust pruning across training stages.